 - Drivers with no conviction paid an average of £967 for their annual cover

 - Drivers with at least one conviction paid an average of £1,746

 Declaring your convictions

 If you have any unspent convictions, it is imperative that you declare them to your insurance provider when looking for a quote as failure to do so may well invalidate your policy and the company will not pay out in the event of a claim.

 Criminal convictions become spent after a certain amount of time depending on the nature and length of the sentence.

-If you’re conviction resulted in community service, your conviction will be spent after five years.
+If your conviction resulted in community service, it will be spent after five years.
 If it's a prison sentence of up to six months, you'll have seven years before you don't have to declare it to your insurer.
 Up to two and a half years in prison will mean your conviction isn't spent until after ten years and any sentence longer than this results in a conviction that will, unfortunately, never be spent.